evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 ```

 The input handler `clientInput` gets initialized with the `clientManager` address,
 and a `BufferedReader` that wraps the socket's input stream.
-This is just a convenient
-way to read line-wise.
+This is just a convenient way to read line-wise.

 The first line of the `clientInput` method schedules to send `Poll` to `self`.
 This is to simulate an infinite loop; however, by scheduling a message instead
 of actually writing a loop, we release each time the underlying thread for re-scheduling.

-Please notice that we `schedule` the message instead of just sending with `self.tell(Poll)`,
-because otherwise we would easily spike the CPU.
+The last line is a `Become` to the same behavior.
+Because the behavior initially schedules the `Poll`, this means that every time the actor body gets executed, it will re-schedule the `Poll`, effectively making it loop indefinitely.

+You may have noticed that we do not use `scheduleAtFixedRate()` or `scheduleWithFixedDelay()`; instead, we execute the body *and then* reschedule the message.
+The reason is that an actor may receive other messages in the meantime, and we don't want to clog its mailbox with `Poll` messages while the body is still executing.

+### `serverSocketHandler`

 The last actor that we need will `Poll` the server socket for incoming connection, and
 `tell` the client manager to spawn a new pair of `client` actors (our friends `clientInput` and `clientOutput`).